anhornsby/search-analyses/README.md

 ## Data

 Fluency data is located within [this OSF repository](https://osf.io/xw8zk/).
+This data combines semantic fluency data of food items collected in the lab and 3 representations of food similarity estimated from real consumer behaviour.

+* Food fluency retrievals were collected in a lab task by Zemla, Cao, Mueller & Austerweil (2020), _SNAFU: The Semantic Network and Fluency Utility_ and shared via their [GitHub repository here](https://github.com/AusterweilLab/snafu-py).
+*

-This data is described in Section 3 of the Supplemental Materials in Hornsby & Love (2022).
+described in Section 3 of the Supplemental Materials in Hornsby & Love (2022).

 ## Using Docker